 This medicine can harm an unborn baby or cause birth defects.
 Do not use if you are pregnant, and tell your doctor right away if you become pregnant.
 Use effective birth control while you are using this medicine and for at least 1 month after your treatment ends.

-A man using irinotecan liposomal should use a condom during treatment, and for at least 4 months after treatment ends.
+A man using Onivyde should use a condom during treatment, and for at least 4 months after treatment ends.

 It is not known whether irinotecan liposomal passes into breast milk or if it could harm a nursing baby.
 Do not breast-feed while you are using this medicine, and for at least 1 month after your last dose.

-Irinotecan liposomal is injected into a vein through an IV.
+Onivyde is injected into a vein through an IV.
 A healthcare provider will give you this injection.
-This medicine is usually given once every 2 weeks.
+Onivyde is usually given once every 2 weeks.

 The IV infusion can take at least 90 minutes to complete.
 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle.